stellar/stellar-dbt-public/README.md

 3. incremental (allow dbt to insert or update records into a table since the last time that dbt was run.)
 4. ephemeral (models are not directly built into the database. instead, dbt will interpolate the code from this model into dependent models as a common table expression.)

-### dbt project structure
+### dbt Project Structure

 1. Staging (data preparation)
 The purpose of the source layer is to receive the raw data from the source and define preparations for further analysis.

   What to do on staging:

--column selection
+  - Column selection
--consistently renaming columns.
+  - Consistently renaming columns.
--definition of data types (casting columns to String, Numeric...)
+  - Definition of data types (casting columns to String, Numeric...)
--flattening of structured objects
+  - Flattening of structured objects
--initial filters
+  - Initial filters
--tests (source.yml)
+  - Tests (source.yml)
--basic cleanup, like replacing empty strings with NULL, for example
+  - Basic cleanup, like replacing empty strings with NULL, for example

   What is not done in the source:

--joins
+  - Joins
--creating business rules
+  - Creating business rules

 2. Intermediate (data preparation)
 In the intermediate layer, the preparation for directing the data to the marts takes place.
 Not every table in the staging layer will become an intermediate.
 In staging, it is possible to combine different tables to start assembling business rules.

   What is done in the intermediate:

--join between different source queries
+  - Join between different source queries
--more complex functions that would not enter the staging layer -aggregations
+  - More complex functions that would not enter the staging layer
+  - Aggregations
--creation of business metrics/rules
+  - Creation of business metrics/rules

   What not to do in intermediate:

--opening of sources
+  - Opening of sources
--dimensional modeling (separation of facts, dimensions and marts)
+  - Dimensional modeling (separation of facts, dimensions and marts)

 3. Marts (final transformations)
 In the marts layer, data is organized for the dimensional model, as well as the configuration for incremental materialization of final tables.
 Each model will be accompanied by a `.yml` file with the same name.
 This file contains model and column descriptions and tests.

   What is done at the marts:

--organization of data in a dimensional model (star schema) -creation of sk keys
+  - Organization of data in a dimensional model (star schema)
+  - Creation of sk keys
--mart-specific tweaks
+  - Mart-specific tweaks
--join between sources and/or stagings
+  - Join between sources and/or stagings
--documentation and testing
+  - Documentation and testing

   What not to do at marts:

--data cleaning
+  - Data cleaning
--opening of staging
+  - Opening of staging

 The models are divided into:

--Dimension tables (dim_table): where the dimensions of the models will be defined and gather all the sources of the respective dimension;
+  - Dimension tables (dim_table): where the dimensions of the models will be defined and gather all the sources of the respective dimension;
--Fact tables (fct_table): where the final models of the business strategy to be analyzed will be located;
+  - Fact tables (fct_table): where the final models of the business strategy to be analyzed will be located;
--Aggregate tables (agg_table): where are aggregations of fact tables by one dimension.
+  - Aggregate tables (agg_table): where are aggregations of fact tables by one dimension.

 ### Tests